Beliavsky/Fortran-Best-Practices/README.md

 #### Use compiler options that detect unused variables or parameters, and delete them

-#### Compile with a standard conformance option and fix code that is not conformant.
-Consider fixing code that uses obsolescent features.
-Use for example ```gfortran -std=f2018``` or ```ifort -stand:f18```

-#### Regularly compile and run your code with multiple compilers
-Gfortran and Intel Fortran are both free and mature and should both be used, at the minimum.

 #### Avoid ```goto```, except possibly for error handling at the end of a main program or procedure.
 Avoid numbered lines except to delineate a block of code for error handling.

 #### Avoid the ```dimension``` keyword in declarations, except to declare multiple arrays of the same shape